 However, without which we cannot do – so it is without a refrigerator.
 Now there is one model on sale, which occupies only 0.6 m2 of the floor, with a height of about 2.25 l /.
 But this refrigerator holds 350 kg of products.
 Another essential device is garbage and waste chopper.
 One new model copes with garbage of any kind, including even metal.

 At the service of the visitor at any time, a bar-machine lets out twelve different drinks, as well as ice cream and snacks with a simple button press.
 They registered in the hotel office all items that they released electronically.
 They installed fifty such machines in one motel.
 Little by little, the storerooms of bedclothes disappear in hotels.
-Many administrators now prefer to rent towels, table and bed linen for hire from special companies.
+Many administrators now prefer to rent towels, table and bed linen for hire from specialist companies.
 This saves on washing and mending.

 Not so long ago, in England, they released the first down comforters, long common in continental Europe.
 These have a special tongue and they fasten it under the mattress at the feet of the sleeper.
 At least one hotel immediately replaced the usual woollen ones with such blankets, hoping to save money and time on bed refuelling, washing and mending.
 Another tempting new idea is to clean carpets and curtains in place.
 The administrator calls specialists who work carpets and curtains with foam and subject them to antistatic finishing.
 They dry out completely after a few hours.

-A resourceful administration can solve the problem of during the decession periods and empty rooms in the winter season.
+A resourceful administration can solve the problem of during the recession periods and empty rooms in the winter season.
 Hotels that are full on weekdays but empty on weekends offer special rates to anyone staying at the weekend.
 An example is the Hotel Swallow in Newcastle upon Tyne, offering a discount of more than 50% per room.

 Attract international conferences